 Diego Sanchez News: Scores off bench in win

-Sanchez scored a goal off two shots (both on target) after coming off the bench during Saturday's 5-1 win over Mazatlan.
+Sanchez scored a goal off two shots (both on target) and created one chance after coming off the bench during Saturday's 3-1 win over Chivas.

-Sanchez was brought as part of a double substitution in the 56th minute and in the 81st he authored what was without a doubt the play of the game as he dribbled past multiple defenders before sending the ball past the goalkeeper with a classy finish to score his team's fourth goal.
-That's now three goals and two assists this season for the seldom-used youngster, who will hope to get more chances to play during the playoffs.
+Sanchez was brought at halftime to replace Francisco Reyes and proved to be a game-changer, using his speed to finish a counter-attack and score his team's third goal less than 10 minutes later.
+That's now back-to-back games with a goal off the bench for the youngster, who's becoming increasingly important in this star-studded Tigres squad.

 Win Your League With RotoWire!